maevecrossan/byte-battles/README.md

 ![A screenshot of the game page wireframe](docs/rough-mockup-1.png)

 ## Features

 ### General

+Across all screen sizes, the content will be aligned in the centre.
+This includes the hidden messages.
+All body text is blue, and all buttons are pink with white text.
+The X's are green when placed on the board, corresponding to the green glow around player X's tally.
+Player O has the same features but in pink.

 #### Colour Palette

-Below is an overview of all the colours used in this project.
+This is an overview of all the colours used in this project.
 Every colour combination received at minimum an AA rating.
 ![A screenshot of the contrast grid showing the colours used in the project.](docs/contrast-grid-overview-1.png)

 Below is a detailed description of the colour combinations used: